pigeon peas

 A simple and comforting lentil dish from the sunny state of Goa.
 Made with pigeon peas and fresh coconut, this mildly spiced dal has a wonderfully creamy, soupy texture and pairs perfectly with steamed rice.
 It's a staple in Goan Hindu households, celebrated for its simplicity and nourishing qualities.

-Yes, pigeon peas are naturally gluten-free.
-They are a legume and do not contain wheat, barley, or rye, making them a safe and nutritious option for individuals with celiac disease or gluten sensitivity.
+Yes, pigeon peas are naturally gluten-free and are a safe protein source for those with celiac disease or gluten sensitivity.

 pigeon peas is a versatile ingredient found in cuisines around the world.
 With 343 calories per 100g and 21.7 grams of protein, it's a nutritious addition to many dishes.